Trimerotropis verruculata

 Trimerotropis verruculata, known generally as the crackling forest grasshopper or cracker grasshopper, is a species of band-winged grasshopper in the family Acrididae.
 It is found in North America.
-Its names come from the distinctive cracking sound it makes as it flies.
+Its English common name comes from the distinctive cracking sound it makes as it flies.
+Its specific scientific name is derived from the Latin word for wart or excrescence and refers to its mottled rough appearance which probably provides camouflage on the exposed gravel, rock and ledge where it is often found.

 Subspecies

 These two subspecies belong to the species Trimerotropis verruculata: